farolfo/IOL-Hacker/README.md

 IOL Hacker
 ==========

-A simple Java program that sniffs the network and displays the DNIs and passwords that are exhibit in the plain text of a POST HTTP req.
+A simple Java program that [sniffs](http://en.wikipedia.org/wiki/Packet_analyzer) the network and displays the DNIs and passwords that are exhibit in the plain text of a POST HTTP req.

-This implementation uses the <code>jpcap</code> lib, provided by SourceForce (http://sourceforge.net/projects/jpcap/).
+This implementation uses the [<code>jpcap</code>](http://sourceforge.net/projects/jpcap/) lib, provided by [SourceForce](http://sourceforge.net/).
 Besides, <code>jpcap</code> uses the <code>libcap</code> library, that must be installed and well configured to work.

 Execution